ARM-software/arm-trusted-firmware/docs/firmware-design.md

                +----------+

+When LOAD_IMAGE_V2 is enabled, Trusted Firmware does not provide any mechanism to verify at boot time that the memory to load a new image is free to prevent overwriting a previously loaded image.
+The platform must specify the memory available in the system for all the relevant BL images to be loaded.

+For example, in the case of BL1 loading BL2, `bl1_plat_sec_mem_layout()` will return the region defined by the platform where BL1 intends to load BL2.
+The `load_image()` function performs bounds check for the image size based on the base and maximum image size provided by the platforms.
+Platforms must take this behaviour into account when defining the base/size for each of the images.

 ####  Memory layout on ARM development platforms

 The following list describes the memory layout on the ARM development platforms: